alexandermendes/next-micro/docs/getting-started.md

 # Getting Started

-Depending on how you prefer to organise your code you may choose to install Next Micro in a standalone repo containing the routing logic for your microservices, or you may choose to install it in a monorepo that contains the routing logic *and* your microservices.

-In either case, install Next Micro as a dev dependency:
+Given a monorepo containing multiple Next.js microservices the easiest way to get started is to install Next Micro in the root of the monorepo:

 ```sh
 npm install nextmicro -D